bethylamine/bethylamine.github.io/library/gc-arguments/money.md

 ---
 layout: default
-title: John Money
+title: John Money / Alfred Kinsey
 parent: GC Arguments
 permalink: /library/gc-arguments/money/
 ---

-# John Money
+# John Money / Alfred Kinsey

 The argument often goes like this[^1][^2] (and there are many more[^4])